norcalbiostat/AppliedStatistics_notes/docs/missing_data.md

     - Impute regression value $\pm$ a randomly selected residual based on estimated residual variance
     - Over the long-term, we can reduce bias, on the average

-…but we can do better.
+â€¦but we can do better.

 ## Multiple Imputation (MI)